mughu94/lamp-stack-minimalist/README.md

 - Ensure your server meets the necessary requirements before running the script.
 - The script assumes root or sudo privileges for execution.
 - Customize the Apache virtual host configuration or WordPress setup as per your specific needs.

+Feel free to adjust the instructions or add more details as per your deployment and setup preferences.
+This structure provides clear guidance on both setting up and removing domains with associated services using your scripts.